Sarah S. Jackson, Ph.D., M.P.H.

 Research Topics

-Dr. Sarah S. Jackson’s research seeks to understand how the mechanisms by which differences in both sex and gender identity impact cancer risk and outcomes.
-Specifically, her research addresses two important questions: 1) How do cancer risk factors, incidence, and outcomes among transgender and gender diverse adults differ from cisgender adults, and 2) How do sex differences (hormones, chromosomes, etc.) influence cancer risk and survival?
+Dr. Sarah Jackson's research seeks to understand how the mechanisms underlying sex differences for cancer risk and outcomes.
+Specifically, her research addresses how sex differences (hormones, chromosomes, etc.) influence cancer risk and survival.

 Sex Differences in Cancer Incidence and Survival